Random Ramblings

 (Retrieved December 18, 2008, from http://www.merriam-webster.com/dictionary)

-Susana Maria RosendeThis page contains Susana Rosende's reflections on life, liberty, and the pursuit of happiness, and often references contemporary events as well as personal happenstance.
-Susana's opinions do not necessarily reflect the official position or mission of Write Way Designs, Inc., the company.
+Susana Maria RosendeThis blog contains reflections on life, liberty, and the pursuit of happiness, and often references contemporary events as well as personal happenstance.
+The writings are the random ramblings of Susana Maria Rosende, Writer/Artist/Designer/Entrepreneur/Single Mother/Citizen of the World!
+Susana's opinions do not necessarily reflect the official position or mission of Write Way Designs, the company.
 These writings are merely random ramblings.

 For Susana's Random Ramblings, click the links below: Susana Maria Rosende